fjodor-rs/Project/README.md

 The app also uses Tiled to make specific tiles into object for collision purposes.
 Authentication and the Leaderboard are done using Google Play Developer Console.

+For the mario-style tilesheet I used an image downloaded from spriters-resource.com.
+I could not find if there was a license to use these tiles.

 ## Guides

 I learned the basic concepts and code documentation by using Marc Aurelie's guide on YouTube on how to create a Super Mario Bros game using LibGDX: